RobL371/alpharetta-lions/exampleSite/content/english/fundraiser/golf.md

 type: "fundraiser"
 ---

+### Upcoming Event: Alpharetta Lions Club 2022 Charity Golf Tournament

+Stay tuned for information and dates for our 2022 event.
+For sponsorship information, contact Bill Requa at golf@alpharettalions.com.

-### Alpharetta Lions Club 2021 Charity Golf Tournament
+### Past Event: Alpharetta Lions Club 2021 Charity Golf Tournament

 The Alpharetta Lions Club is hosting its annual charity golf tournament on September 27th at the Crooked Creek Golf Club.
 Format will be a four-person "Texas Shamble" with a shotgun start at 9:00 am.
 Individual